Catherine Joens

 Catherine Elizabeth Joens (born February 12, 1981) is an American retired professional basketball player.
 She attended George Washington University and after graduating, played basketball professionally in France, Spain, and America.
 Joens is an advocate for balancing nutrition, a healthy lifestyle and basketball, and has had numerous speaking engagements and basketball camps promoting these three things.

 Early life

 Cathy Joens is the second oldest of eight children.
-She attended Woodbridge High School, but as a junior, transferred to Calvery Chapel High School.
+She attended Woodbridge High School, but as a junior, transferred to Calvary Chapel High School.
 Joens also played AAU basketball for California Academy.
 Entering high school, Joens was a two sport athlete, playing both soccer and basketball, but she eventually focused on just basketball.
 Over her high school career, Joens scored over 1,600 points, and in 1999, was named the Division IV Girls Basketball Player of the Year in the state of California.